-The 39-Credit University Core Curriculum will provide a unified educational experience among all undergraduate students.
+The 39-credit University Core Curriculum provides a unified educational experience among all undergraduate students.
 It is driven by a multi-perspective examination of the liberal arts and sciences, focusing on enduring philosophical and theological questions about the nature of reality and knowledge, what it means to be a good human person, the requirements of justice, and how we are defined by our relationship to God.
-Courses in theology, philosophy, history, literature, the social, physical, and natural sciences provide students with critical bodies of knowledge about the richness, and complexity, of global histories and cultures.
-Courses in oral and written communication provide students with the habits of mind and communicative practices to engage their community in discourse.
-Taken together, these courses allow students to develop respect and openness as they work for social justice, build a better world, and provide entry into humanity's ongoing search for shared, universal values, as expressed in the University's core values of truth, love, respect, opportunity, excellence, and service.
+Courses in theology, philosophy, history, literature, and the social, physical, and natural sciences provide you with critical bodies of knowledge about the richness and complexity of global histories and cultures.
+Courses in oral and written communication provide you with the habits of mind and communicative practices to engage your community in discourse.
+Taken together, these courses allow you to develop respect and openness as you work for social justice, build a better world, and provide entry into humanity's ongoing search for shared, universal values, as expressed in the University's core values of truth, love, respect, opportunity, excellence, and service.